Search Menu

 English Springer Spaniel exploring the forest.

-Avoid Animals If Possible
+Avoid Other Animals When Possible

+Dogs still have a natural prey drive and will revert to it in certain situations.
+The best thing is to keep your dogs far away from native animals or under control.
 “If you see animals behaving in a different way by you being there, then you’re having an impact on them,” Darrow says.
 “So just back away.”

-It’s especially important to consider the time of year you’re out with your dog, too.
+It’s especially important to consider the time of year you’re out with your dog.
 Dogs could have a big impact disturbing animals in hibernation during the winter.
 The same goes for mating season during the fall or springtime when many creatures are having babies.
+Being conscious of this can also help you better predict how a wild animal will react to seeing a dog.
+For example, a mother deer or geese may charge if something gets too close to their young.

-“Having the ability to control pets and not have the harass, harm, or kill wildlife is really important,” Lawhon says.
+“Having the ability to control pets and not have them harass, harm, or kill wildlife is really important,” Lawhon says.
 “If you’re unsure of your ability to control your dog or if you don’t have great recall, especially if there’s wildlife around, make sure your pets are leashed.”

-When In Doubt Keep Them Leashed
+When In Doubt, Keep Them Leashed

+It’s also good to note where your dog does behave best.
+Some dogs may behave better in a fenced-in dog park, and that’s OK.
 “I think there’s a lot of overlap between people who love dogs and people who love wildlife,” Darrow says.
 “People can be good beach citizens just by putting a leash on their dogs.”

 Related article: Do Coyotes Attack Dogs?
 How to Protect Your Pet